manojkoushik/BH-PCMLAI-PA-5.1/README.md

 # Drive-By Coupon EDA

-_This is a Solution Practical Application 5.1 exercise of Module 5, in the Berkeley Haas, Professional Certificate in Machine Learning and AI course_
+_This is a Solution to the Practical Application 5.1 exercise of Module 5, in the Berkeley Haas, Professional Certificate in Machine Learning and AI course_

 ## Will a Customer Accept the Coupon?
 ### Context